boombador/boombador.github.io/_posts/2017-02-12-productivity-and-programming-tools.md

 ## Dynamic Feedback

-I've tended to rely on tools like tmux to keep relevant build logs adjacent to my main editing session, but I'm frustrated by the amount of screen space this takes up and the difficulty of configuring a window layout that is reasonable on a range of screen sizes.
+I've tended to rely on tools like tmux to keep relevant build logs adjacent to my main editing session, but the difficulty of configuring a window layout that works for multiple display device sizes has been enough that this experience is either unsatisfactory or time-consuming.

 I've been considering how it might provide a more seamless experience to figure out how to integrate the status of some continuous build server and integrate it with plugins like [Airline] to craft a terse status line that is context aware.
+Several existing plugins can visually indicate where in the file an error has been detected.

 It was a pleasure having this functionality when working with IntelliJ and PyCharm projects, and I've been pondering how I can make this a universal experience on all the projects I work on without having to a do a lot of work per project.

-Learn how to read results of external commands either as a status message or fed into a buffer as appropriate.
-Also signal errors in the side gutter, but make it optional.
+Related to analyzing build output to compute some easy to understand and actionable status flag, I think it would be useful to learn how to seamlessly read the ocntents of external commands into temporary scratch buffers for easier interaction.

 ## Vanilla Vim